ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R22]**
 Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol Standard in a publicly accessible manner.

-### 2.6.2 CCSM Lifecycle Processes
+### 2.7.2 CCSM Lifecycle Processes

-Commercial Counterparties must comply efficiently and effectively with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury when employing new operational and commercial frameworks as laid out in this standard.
+Commercial Counterparties must comply with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury when employing new operational and commercial frameworks as laid out in this standard.
+This means BPI participants and BPI operators must be able to provide compliance reports to authorities derived from a BPI that demonstrate compliance with the applicable regulatory rules such as Suspicious Activity Reports as required by the US Bank Secrecy Act of 1970.

 #### **[R23]**
 If required to meet particular third party requirements, (e.g., privacy or regulatory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial State Object (products, services or assets) transacted on a BPI.